Harriethw/queer-net/content/home.md

     description: dgdfgg
     link: dfgfgfg
 ---
-A collective based in Bristol, UK, interested in building, subverting and hacking technology.
+A queer collective based in Bristol, UK, interested in building, subverting and hacking technology.